Elgin Cleckley

 Biography

-Before returning to teach at UVA in 2016, Elgin was the 3D Group Leader and Design Coordinator at the Ontario Science Centre (Toronto), Science Content and Design Department, and Agents of Change Initiative (2001-2016).
-This work produced the world’s first museum/design thinking architectural space (the Weston Family Innovation Centre - WFIC).
-WFIC features award-winning exhibitions, educational facilities, and public art, with works from David Rokeby, Michael Awad, Steve Mann, and Stacy Levy receiving several Canadian Association of Science Centres Awards.
+Before returning to teach at UVa in 2016, Elgin served as the 3D Group Leader and Design Coordinator at the Ontario Science Centre in Toronto, within the Science Content and Design Department, and was part of the Agents of Change Initiative from 2001 to 2016.
+This $47.5 million project produced the world’s first museum and design thinking architectural space—the Weston Family Innovation Centre (WFIC).
+WFIC featured award-winning architecture in collaboration with Toronto's Diamond + Schmitt Architects, along with exhibitions, educational facilities, and public art, with works by David Rokeby, Michael Awad, Steve Mann, and Stacy Levy receiving several Canadian Association of Science Centres Awards.

-Elgin is a recipient of UVA’s Alumni Board of Trustees Teaching Award (the highest teaching award an Assistant Professor can receive at the University), UVA’s Distinguished Public Scholar Award, and the Armstead Robinson Faculty Award.
-He has received three Association of Collegiate Schools of Architecture Awards - for Creative Achievement (for a _mpathic design advanced studio on The Great Migration), Diversity Achievement, and Faculty Design.
-He was nominated for a State Council of Higher Education for Virginia Outstanding Faculty Award, receiving a US Department of Education Blue Ribbon Award, Campus Compact Virginia’s Community Engagement Award, and an AIA Virginia Award.
-His scholarship received a Dumbarton Oaks Mellon Fellowship in Urban Landscape Studies / Harvard University, supporting the development of his forthcoming 2023 book with Island Press, _mpathic design, supported by an NEA Grant.
-Elgin’s scholarship is a recipient of additional fellowships from MacDowell and Loghaven.
+Elgin has received UVa’s Alumni Board of Trustees Teaching Award (the highest teaching honor an Assistant Professor can earn at the University), UVa’s School of Architecture Research + Scholarship Award, UVa’s Distinguished Public Scholar Award, and the Armstead Robinson Faculty Award.
+He has also earned four Association of Collegiate Schools of Architecture Awards—one for Creative Achievement (for an _mpathic design advanced studio), one for Diversity Achievement, and two for Faculty Design.
+Additionally, he was nominated for a State Council of Higher Education for Virginia Outstanding Faculty Award, received a US Department of Education Blue Ribbon Award, Campus Compact Virginia’s Community Engagement Award, and an AIA Virginia Award.

-Selected writings include Empathy Pedestals (LSU Press), Site Lines: A Journal of Place, International Journal of E – Planning Research, Next City, Medium, MANIFEST: A Journal of the Americas, the Journal for Interprofessional Education and Practice, AMPS (Architecture, Media, Politics, and Society), and Bridging the Gap: Emergent Ideas on Architectural Pedagogy and Practice Design (Routledge / Manchester School of Architecture).
+Selected writings include Kunstall KADE, Empathy Pedestals (LSU Press), Site Lines: A Journal of Place, International Journal of E – Planning Research, Next City, Medium, MANIFEST: A Journal of the Americas, the Journal for Interprofessional Education and Practice, AMPS (Architecture, Media, Politics, and Society) Greenwich + Stevens, and Bridging the Gap: Emergent Ideas on Architectural Pedagogy and Practice Design (Routledge / Manchester School of Architecture).

-_mpathic design has presented at over ninety national and international conferences in architecture, design, education, and health, including the World Congress of Architects. _mpathic design’s practice includes collaborations with Dartmouth, CIMA Consulting, The Trace (NYC), Farmers Footprint, Albemarle County Public Schools, the City of Lynchburg, the Anne Spencer House and Garden (Lynchburg), and the Albemarle County Office of Equity and Diversity, for the Charlottesville Memorial for Peace and Justice (with the Equal Justice Initiative). _mpathic design recently exhibited at the Smithsonian’s National Museum of American History, with past exhibitions at UVa’s Equity Center, Rotunda, and the School of Architecture.
+_mpathic design has presented at over 100 national and international conferences in architecture, design, education, and health, including the World Congress of Architects. _mpathic design’s practice includes collaborations with UVa’s School of Medicine, Dartmouth, The Trace (NYC), Farmers Footprint, Albemarle County Public Schools, City of Lynchburg, the Anne Spencer House and Garden (Lynchburg), and the City of Charlottesville for the Charlottesville Memorial for Peace and Justice (with the Equal Justice Initiative).

 Got it!